LiveLike/livelike-docs/docs/Product Guides/concepts/programs.md

 > 📘 Live status does not affect widget publishing
 >
 > Widgets can always be published to programs whether or not they are live.
 Live status is used by the CMS for organization and navigational purposes, but no business logic is enforced by LiveLike related to the live status of a program.

+Read more about [Using Programs](ref:using-programs-api) to manage program status via the API.

 ## Custom Identifiers